-Caroline was so unhappy that she left England altogether in 1814 and lived in Italy for six years.
-She returned in 1820, after the death of George III, for her husband’s coronation.
+Caroline was so unhappy that she eventually left England altogether, in 1814, and lived in Italy for six years.
+She only returned in 1820, after the death of George III, for her husband’s coronation.

 George was not happy to see her.

 Caroline, by contrast, was well liked.
-She was viewed as sweet natured and pious, and it was thought that she still had the ‘common touch’ when she met and spoke with everyday people.
+She was viewed as sweet natured and pious, and as having the ‘common touch’ when she met and spoke with everyday people.

 The House of Lords, charged with the preliminary investigation, called witnesses from her time in Italy.
 English society was scandalised as it was revealed that Caroline had spent considerable time with one of her servants, Bartolomo Pergami.
 One witness claimed that he had seen them in bed together, and that it was widely known they were lovers.

 But as salacious as these details were, they were never widely believed.
-Even at the height of the investigation, Caroline remained enormously popular with the masses.
-800 petitions, with more than a million signatures in support of her, were lodged during the investigation.
+Caroline remained enormously popular with the masses; 800 petitions, with more than a million signatures, were lodged in support of her during the trial.

 George’s subterfuge had been easily seen through.

-Furious that his will was not carried out, George excluded Caroline from his coronation ceremony at Westminster Abbey.
+Furious that his will was not carried out, George excluded Caroline from his coronation ceremony at Westminster Abbey, where he was crowned George IV.
 When she tried to attend, her way was blocked several times by soldiers.

 Shortly afterward, Caroline became seriously ill and deteriorated steadily over the next few weeks.

 She died on 7 August 1821, aged 53, and was buried in her native Brunswick.
-Her death was widely, and publicly, mourned.
-People speculated that agents of the King had her poisoned.
+Her death was widely mourned, people also speculated that agents of the King had her poisoned.

 The scandal surrounding George’s behaviour turned Caroline into a celebrity, and a symbol.

 She was venerated, and even adopted as a figurehead of political movements, agitating for Parliamentary reform.
-Her story, the ‘wronged wife’, mis treated by her bullying husband, was well known around the English speaking world.
+The events were well known through the English speaking world.

-A young Thomas Wilkinson lived through this period of history, and knew Caroline’s story well.
-He named his new property in Melbourne after her, a small tribute to the fate of the late Queen.
+A young Thomas Wilkinson lived through this period and knew Caroline’s story well.
+He named his new property in Melbourne after her, a small tribute to the fate of the late Princess.

-Wilkinson’s house also doubled as the area's first church and post office.
-He started, and for a time edited, the new suburb’s first newspaper.
-He was the early, dominant personality in the area, and was synonymous with it.
+He was the dominant personality in the area, and was synonymous with it.

 So when the local government finally got around to naming the new suburb, they had only one real candidate.
-The whole suburb would be known as ‘Brunswick’, taken from the name of the house of its best known resident.
+It would be known as ‘Brunswick’, taken from the name of the house of its best known resident.